yaroslav2k/spbu-anticheat-project/README.md

 ### Make sure everything in working

-You'll need to created a user to log in.
+You'll need to create a user to log in.
 Run the following command:

 ```shell
 docker compose exec frontier-web bundle exec rails db:seed